Help, my partner is blackmailing me!

 If your partner is threatening to share sexually explicit pictures or other media, there are some resources that might be able to help.
-Some states do have laws against “revenge porn,” or nonconsensual pornography, which you can learn more about at End Revenge Porn.
+Some states do have laws against “revenge porn,” or nonconsensual pornography.
 Google is also taking steps to help fight revenge porn by honoring requests to remove these images from search results.

 No matter the outcome of the situation, it’s important to realize that someone who would make threats like this is not someone you can trust or be in a healthy relationship with, and you should never have to compromise your safety, integrity or privacy to be in a relationship.

 If you need help, get in touch with one of our advocates to talk about your options and create a safety plan, if you need one.
 We’re here 24/7!